PRESS RELEASE –

 New financial platform designed to scale emerging BIPOC-owned companies names

 noted Latinx leader Nathalie Molina Niño to C-Suite

 September 14, 2022 (New York, NY)—Known Holdings, a new financial platform designed to power the growth of the BIPOC-owned (Black, Indigenous and people of color) economy, has named Nathalie Molina Niño as its Chief Strategy Officer.

 Known’s mission is to address the structural barriers in the financial system that keep BIPOC-owned businesses from growing to scale.
-That economy, representing a combined buying power of an estimated $3.9 billion, would be among the five largest economies in the world.
+That economy, representing a combined buying power of an estimated $3.9 trillion, would be among the five largest economies in the world.
 But communities of color, which represent 70 percent of the global population, control less than two percent of the world’s capital.

 “Known is singularly focused on mechanisms for massive expansion,” said Molina Niño.
 “We’re here to grow BIPOC-owned firms into category leaders.”